 Joining one of the many ghost tours in Salem MA is an essential thing to do in this spooky New England destination.
-Particularly if you’re visiting in October around Halloween, there’s perhaps no better way to get an inside look at the haunted places and goings-on in and around Salem.
+Particularly if you’re visiting Salem in October around Halloween, there’s perhaps no better way to get an inside look at the haunted places and goings-on in and around this historically rich, spooky town!

-But no matter what time of year you visit, a ghost tour is a great addition to your trip.
+But no matter what time of year you visit, a Salem MA ghost tour is a great addition to your trip.
 Don’t forget to scope out some of the Hocus Pocus filming locations while in town, too.

-We’ve compiled a list of 9 Salem ghost tours 2022 has to offer.
+We’ve compiled a list of top Salem ghost tours 2022 has to offer.
 Which of these spooky Salem MA ghost tours will you choose?